atrocore/atrocore/README.md

 * create added value and best experience for their employees, customers, and partners;
 * extend the functionality of the existing software infrastructure.

-So AtroCore can be considered as a Platform for Rapid Application Development (RAD).
-Without any extensions the application can be used as a Master Data Mangement System (MDM).

 ### What Are AtroCore Extensions?

 The following extensions are available on the AtroCore basis:
 * AtroPIM
 * AtroDAM

-Each application may be used as a single instance and/or may be extended with numerous modules.
+* and many others extending the functionality of PIM and DAM.

+Thanks to the configurable data model and layouts the application can be used as a Master Data Mangement System (MDM), if no extension is installed.

 ### What Is On Board?

+AtroCore is a Platform for Rapid Application Development (RAD).

 Here is a AtroCore package description in detail: